AHDC1

 The online Gene Guide includes more information about AHDC1 such as the chance of having another child with this condition, behavior and development concerns linked to AHDC1-related syndrome or specialists to consider for people with this condition.
 Share this resource with family members or your clinical providers.

-What is AHDC1-related syndrome or Xia-Gibbs syndrome?
+What is AHDC1-related syndrome?

 Key Role